 Does your project include stairs?

 Check out the guide below for handrail design recommendations on stair runs.
-Consider your project specifications, post layout, and post top selection before starting your installation.
+Consider your project specifications and post layout before starting your installation.

 - Drill/impact driver (with 5/32" bit)